Misty Programming Language:

 The preconditions are evaluated after the arguments have been bound to arguments and default substitutions made and before the first statement is executed.

 The postconditions are evaluated after the return, but before control goes to the caller.
 In the case of a tail call, the postconditions are evaluated after the arguments are evaluated, but before the jump.
-Postconditions have access to the old function.
-The old function takes a variable name, returning the value of the variable before the first statement began execution.
-Postconditions are not evaluated if the function fails.
+Postconditions have access to the old record.
+The old record contains the values of all of the variables and parameters at the time the function began execution.
+Postconditions are not evaluated if the function disrupts.

 Context